 “Instability” tells us how consistent the clock has been over the time measured.
 The Seth Thomas is so good this will probably always be zero.

 “Pend length” is the functional length of the clock pendulum as calculated from the measured rate.
 “Pend adjust” tells us how far (in inches) we would need to move the bob to make the clock run exactly correct.

-To see a graph of current clock behavior that updates every couple of minutes, click on the graph image above.
+To see a graph of current clock behavior that updates every minute, click on the graph image above.

 To access an archive of historical data on the clock performance, click here.